-So if your strategy is buy and hold and is mainly about cash flow, not capital growth, then I would say stick to valuing properties based on the rental yield and you should then be better placed to cover unexpected costs and run the property as a cashflow investment instead of a long-term bet on capital growth.
+So if your strategy is to buy and hold and is mainly about cash flow, not capital growth, then I would say stick to valuing properties based on the rental yield and you should then be better placed to cover unexpected costs and run the property as a cash flow investment instead of a long-term bet on capital growth.

 Valuing A Multi Let Property

-If Multi Let properties (Houses of Multiple Occupation) is your strategy, we would suggest to look for yields of around 12%+ to cover the extra costs of management, furnishings & bills, and to make extra profit as that’s what Multi lets is all about.
+If Multi-Let properties (Houses of Multiple Occupation) is your strategy, we would suggest looking at yields of around 12%+ to cover the extra costs of management, furnishings & bills, and to make extra profit as that’s what multi-lets are all about.